PaxGunner/OldSurvivors-BETA/README.md

 - While my goal is to return 1:1 physics for the old cosmetics, currently they are not working, so no ETA. <br>
 - This mod will be continuously worked on over time with new characters/cosmetics being added. <br>
-- In the future a new custom hair material will be used, which greatly improves quality of the hair ^ (you can already see this with Nea Bob Wig hair 😉).
+- In the future a new custom hair material will be used, which greatly improves quality of the hair <br>
+^ (you can already see this with Nea Bob Wig hair 😉).

 **Credits:**